-My additional ambition for 2021 is for Pragmatic Coders to become the most selected go-to-center for startup founders looking for product teams.
+My additional ambition for 2021 is for Pragmatic Coders to become the most selected go-to-centre for startup founders looking for product teams.

-This is what we feel best in and this is what we are able to do at the highest level.
+This is what we feel best in, and this is what we can do at the highest level.
 I only have the impression that we do not talk about it enough :-)

 Wiktor Żołnowski: In the past year, I have largely been able to step back from the decision-making process at the level of current issues.
 In some areas, I am no longer needed because people are doing just fine without me.
-This has generated some time that I’d like to spend finally realizing what we’ve been intending for a long time, which is to build our own product.
-Of course, this is also one of the reasons why we are working on Pragmatic Coders, and we want to have people who will be able to build products effectively in the future.
+This has generated some time that I’d like to spend finally realizing what we’ve intended for a long time, which is to build our product.
+Of course, this is also one of the reasons why we are working on Pragmatic Coders, and we want to have people who can build products effectively in the future.

 Besides, it would be nice to continue the standards already developed.
 We want to attract more clients who have a similar mindset to us and want to work on the same standards as we offer.
 Of course, this also requires an increase in the team.

 Ł: What is the growth strategy for Pragmatic Coders?

 Marcin Dziedzic: We go into startups and cross-functional product teams.
 We have already had a lot of success in this field for a long time.
 From our perspective, startups are interesting companies with interesting, ambitious people and great growth potential.
 Currently, we can help them at almost every stage, from creating the vision, and strategy, to delivery, building UI/UX, user testing, and all the rest.
 That is the whole product development.
 Additionally, we focus on fintech and DLT.
 We know fintech, we know blockchain, we know building digital products, and we understand startups like no one else.